PecanProject/BETYdb-YABA/README.md

 ## How to hit the endpoints

-Following endpoints can used now(hit from BETYdb-YABA directory,as file path is relative) -
+Following endpoints can be used to upload Metadata to respective tables in bety.

-Experiments:
+Experiments: (to experiments table):

 ```sh
 curl -F "fileName=@input_files/experiments.csv"   \
      http://localhost:5001/yaba/v1/experiments?username=guestuser
 ```

-Sites
+Sites: (to sites table)

 ```sh
 curl -F "fileName=@sites.csv"   \